KnudsenMorten/ClientInspectorV2-DeploymentKit/README.md

 ### Potential deployment issues (Azure AD replication latency)
 Due to latency in Azure tenant replication, the steps with delegation sometimes do not complete on the initial run.
 To mitigate this, the script will pause for 1 min - hopefully Azure AD will replicate by that time.

-Otherwise wait 5-10 min - and re-run the script, if needed - and it will fix any missing things.
-Before doing that, grap the secret from the screen - as it will not be set afterwards.
+If it is not working, wait 10-15 min - and re-run the script, if needed - and it will fix any missing things.
+NOTE: Before doing that, grap the secret from the screen - as it will not be seen afterwards.

 ## Deployment of ClientInspector (v2) demo-environment